Velvet McIntyre

-Velvet McIntyre (born November 24, 1962) is an Irish-Canadian retired professional wrestler.
+Velvet McIntyre (born November 24, 1962) is a Canadian retired professional wrestler.
 After beginning her career in 1980, she wrestled in American independent promotions before joining the World Wrestling Federation (WWF, now WWE).
 She had rivalries with both The Fabulous Moolah and Sherri Martel and held the WWF Women's Championship and WWF Women's Tag Team Championship.
 After the WWF's women's division went on hiatus in the 1990s, McIntyre wrestled in several Canadian promotions, holding several championships.

 McIntyre wore wrestling boots for the first four years of her career, but later wrestled barefoot when someone took one of her boots as a joke and she was forced to wrestle without them.
 Wrestling barefoot subsequently became one of her trademarks, as well as her high flying wrestling maneuvers.

+Early life

+She had three brothers with whom she wrestled.
+After finishing high school, she moved to Oregon in 1980 to train with Sandy Barr, under whom she trained with her future opponent and tag team partner, Princess Victoria.

 Professional wrestling career

-Canada (1981–1984)
+Canada (1980–1984)

-Growing up in Ireland, McIntyre had three brothers with whom she wrestled.
-After finishing high school, she moved to Oregon in 1980 to train with Sandy Barr, under whom she trained with her future opponent and tag team partner, Princess Victoria.
 McIntyre made her professional wrestling debut in Idaho in 1980, and began wrestling full-time three months later.
 She then joined Vancouver's All Star Wrestling in 1981, where she feuded with Princess Victoria.
 She continued to feud with Victoria for the remainder of the year in both singles and tag team matches in Vancouver and the NWA Pacific Northwest under promoter Don Owen.

 In 1982, she joined the World Wrestling Federation, where she began teaming with Princess Victoria, and in March, the duo lost a series of matches against the team of The Fabulous Moolah and Wendi Richter.
 McIntyre defeated Richter in two separate matches in Bill Watts's Mid-South Wrestling Association.
 In November and December 1982, McIntyre worked for Stampede Wrestling, where she teamed with Judy Martin against Richter and Joyce Grable; the feud between the two teams resumed in April 1983 in Verne Gagne's American Wrestling Association.

 In May 1983, McIntyre returned to Stampede Wrestling, where she continued her rivalry with Richter and Grable.
 This time, she teamed once again with Princess Victoria.
 Victoria and McIntyre won the NWA Women's World Tag Team Championship on May 13 in Calgary.